Masrour Barzani

-Masrour Barzani (مسرور بارزاني; مەسروور بارزانی) (born 2 March 1969) is an Iraqi Kurdish politician and serving as prime minister of the Kurdistan Region, since June 2019.
+Masrour Barzani (مسرور بارزاني; مەسروور بارزانی; born 2 March 1969) is a Kurdish politician and serving as prime minister of the Kurdistan Region, since June 2019.
 He is also the chancellor of the Kurdistan Region Security Council and a member of the Kurdistan Democratic Party.
-He was sworn in as prime minister of the KRG’s ninth cabinet on 10 June 2019, after receiving 87 votes out of 97 legislators in the Kurdistan parliament.
+He was sworn in as prime minister of the KRG's ninth cabinet on 10 June 2019, after receiving 87 votes out of 97 legislators in the Kurdistan parliament.

+In March 2026 Barzani was sued by a New York-based technology company for fraud.
+In May 2026, a 230-page US court document was released highlighting his involvement in illegal activities.

 Early life and education

 Masrour is the son of Masoud Barzani.
 He joined the Kurdish resistance fighters, known as Peshmerga or "those who face death", in 1985 at the age of 16.
 He was an active participant in the Battle of Khwakurk against Saddam Hussein's army in 1988.
 He also participated in the 1991 uprising against Saddam Hussein after the first Gulf War and filmed both events.

 Despite this irregular childhood given the tumultuous nature of the Kurdish resistance, Barzani was able to complete his high school education in Iran.
 After seeing peace restored to the region in 1992, he went to London for a year-long course in English.
 Having successfully completed this, he continued on to receive a bachelor's degree with honors in International Studies from the American University in Washington, D.C.
 He continued studying Peace and Conflict Resolutions for his post graduate studies.

 During his time in Washington, Barzani was actively involved in improving understanding of the Kurdish plight in America.
 He also established a Barzani Scholar-in-Residence program at American University in order to continue these efforts into the future.